Pixel-Tomiii/ZombieClash/README.md

   The **double defence** will block the central lane.
 The **single defence** will block only one of the side lanes.
 The **no defence** options exists incase people want to save up tokens for **upgrade points**.
 Each defence can only block a certain number of mobs.
 Like mobs, they also cost elixir and tokens; and can be upgraded using **upgrade points**.

+¹ Tokens at the end of each round are converted into Upgrade Points.